Anchorage Museum (1:58)

 The museum’s interactive Discovery Center has something for everyone

-The museum—which officially opened in 1968—is also a hands-on discovery center that’s perfect for children.
+The museum includes a hands-on discovery center that’s perfect for children.
 The 80 kid-friendly science exhibits in the Discovery Center include a sea life tank and small planetarium, where you can see winter’s Northern Lights even in summer.

 Plan Your Visit